Haroenv/habit-helper/README.md

 `./habithelper.sh

-`./habithelper.sh -a` or `./habithelper --add` whill add the current day as one
+`./habithelper.sh -a` or `./habithelper --add` will add the current day as one you worked

+`./habithelper.sh -r` or `./habithelper --remove` will

 # Screenshots